 The best way to know if you are with the right person is by asking important relationship questions early on.
 “What are your spending habits?”, “ How do you handle challenging situations?”, “How do you want to raise your children?”.

 These questions will give you an idea of your relationship compatibility and maybe even marriage compatibility.

 3. Outlook on life

-The third category that determines whether your relationship is equally yoked and how to know if someone is right for you is my favorite one – Outlook on life.
+The third category that determines whether you are in an equally yoked relationship or not is my favorite one – outlook on life.

 People who are described as like-minded share the same opinions, ideas, or interests.